sylv/marver/README.md

   - PDFs, markdown, and other text-based files should be viewable with thumbnails
   - Index text from text-based files (pdfs, markdown, txt)
 - Option to store data in EXIF
-  - We should use the standard format for data whenever possible
   - If the user adds a location to an image, or updates its tags, we should have an option to add that to the image EXIF data.
   - Ideally, we want all the data we store to be replaceable.
 The files themselves are what's important, not the .sqlite file indexing them.
-  - This should not be default
+  - This should not be default, but it should be an obvious option.
   - Anything we can write to EXIF we should be able to pull back out
 - Shortcuts
   - In the sidebar, have a "shortcuts" link at the bottom that opens a little panel showing the shortcuts.
 Having shortcuts but not showing them is a waste.